 Guards against electromagnetic surges: Industrial electrical systems often experience electromagnetic surges, such as transients caused by power switches, inductors, and capacitors.
 Surge protectors against lightning effectively mitigate the impact of these transient voltages, ensuring normal operation of the equipment.

-Enhances system reliability: Installing surge protectors against lightning can significantly improve the stability and reliability of electrical systems, extend the lifespan of equipment, and reduce maintenance costs.
+Enhances system reliability: Installing smart surge protectors against lightning can significantly improve the stability and reliability of electrical systems, extend the lifespan of equipment, and reduce maintenance costs.

 While both surge protectors against lightning and lightning arresters are used for lightning protection, there are some key differences between them.